MicrosoftDocs/memdocs/memdocs/intune/fundamentals/planning-guide-design.md

 - Conditional Access

-Let’s review each of these areas in more detail.
+Let's review each of these areas in more detail.

 ### Terms and conditions policies